-And with that, they continued on cleaning the Great Hall.
+They continued on cleaning the Great Hall.
 They tidied up in utter silence, Narcissa too lost in thought to say a word, and Lucius too angry to.

 By the time they had finished detention, it was nearly two in the morning.
 Narcissa was in an intensely grumpy mood, and she dreaded the exhaustion she would face tomorrow on the first day of classes.

 Together, Lucius and Narcissa made their way through the castle.
 It was pitch black and silent, and embarrassingly enough for Narcissa to admit, spooky.
 But she felt a strange sense of security, being with Lucius.
 Probably because if any evil were lurking nearby, it wasn’t as evil as Lucius Malfoy.
-That ought to scare it away.

 After walking through the dungeons, they finally reached the entrance to the Slytherin Common Room.
 They both stood there awkwardly, waiting for something to happen.